gdeek/forkgpt/README.md

 A tiny, scrappy chat playground.
 It’s like ChatGPT, but with a superpower: a right‑side Reply Viewer where you can branch, nest, and curate which answers should count as context for future messages.
 Follow multiple what‑ifs without wrecking your main thread.

 ## What It Is
-- A local‑first (too lazy to add persistence - coming soon), browser‑based chat UI for exploring ideas.
+- A local‑first (too lazy to add persistence - coming soon), browser‑based chat UI for exploring ideas and questions - to any depths.
 - Branch replies on the right, keep your main chat tidy on the left.
 - Decide which assistant answers influence future responses with an “Include in context” toggle (assistant messages only).
 Disabling a parent cascades to its children.